The Murchison Falls

-Bird watching is also good year round but its best between January and March.
+Bird watching is good year round but its best between January and March.
 Kaniyo padibi forest is the top best place forest birding sites in Uganda.
-Murchison falls is blessed with a range of birds species-451 species recorded which include the rare-shoe-bill stock spotted at the banks of Nile Albert Delta, the Goliath heron, pairs of elegant Grey Crowned cranes, Blue-headed Coucal, swamp Flycatcher,squacco Heron,African Jacana, Sandpipers, DenHams Bustard, Abyssinian Ground Horn-bill, Black-billed barbet, Black-headed Gonolek, Eastern Grey Plantain-eater, Piapiac, Silver bird, Waever Birds, Pied, Giant Malachite, Kingfisher, wattle eye, Narina trogon, horn bills.
+Murchison falls national Park is blessed with a wide range of birds species-451 species recorded which include the rare-shoe-bill stock spotted at the banks of Nile Albert Delta, the Goliath heron, pairs of elegant Grey Crowned cranes, Blue-headed Coucal, swamp Flycatcher,squacco Heron,African Jacana, Sandpipers, DenHams Bustard, Abyssinian Ground Horn-bill, Black-billed barbet, Black-headed Gonolek, Eastern Grey Plantain-eater, Piapiac, Silver bird, Waever Birds, Pied, Giant Malachite, Kingfisher, wattle eye, Narina trogon, horn bills.
 The nocturnal species common in the area are the Verreauxs Owls, spectacular Nightjars.
 Migratory bird species are in the park from November to April to May and October is the rainiest months when some roads become impassable.
-During these months there are few visitors to the park which means discounts on lodging.
-Murchison falls are most dramatic during the rainy months when the river is at its fullest.

 Karuma falls are found in Chobe gate north eastern part of the park on the Kampala-Gulu road 2km south of Murchison falls national park chobe gaate, karuma falls.
 The Karuma falls are made up of a number of natural rock formations which causes the waters to ripple giving them white foam with roaring sounds on the Nile River.